NeuralNetworkVerification/Marabou/ArtifactReadme.txt

      These logs can be used, e.g., if a reviewer wishes to run a benchmark for a few minutes and see that the produced log is roughly a prefix of the complete log for the same experiment.

+     In each sub folder, the resources/results folder contains the output from the experiment, and the comparisons sub-folder therein contains summaries and some plots.

    - The scripts for running each of the individual benchmarks reported in the paper (except for the multi-core experiment,